-Susanta never saw the pain but welcomed the journey to the big picture of forming a company.
+Susanta never saw anything I asked him to do as painful; he welcomed the journey to the forming of a company.

-Belonging from a good family he didn’t mind staying in the servant quarters.
-The status-quo never got to him.
+He belonged to a well-to-do family but he didn’t mind staying in the servant quarters.
+No attitude gets to him ever.

-He was like a hungry predator whose prey was only knowledge from everywhere & anywhere possible.
+He was like a hungry predator whose prey was only knowledge from everywhere and anywhere possible.

 He believed in my belief.

-First I had thought, he was only fit for any other clerical job, but he proved me wrong.
+First I had thought, he was only fit for a clerical job, but he proved me wrong.
 He became the first soldier of The Digital Fellow.

-My man FRIDAY hadn’t given up on me even on the days I was struggling.
+My man FRIDAY didn’t give up on me when I was struggling.
 He blindly supported me and stood there strong, as my pillar.

-Even when I was in mess, couldn’t afford lunch, Susanta would bring us bananas that we ate sitting in my car (sounds hysterically funny, I know!)
+When we were in a mess and couldn’t afford lunch, Susanta would bring us bananas that we ate sitting in my car (sounds hilarious, I know!).

-But even in all these days, of endless struggle, he never let me stop dreaming neither did he stop.
-His optimistic outlook was a great motivation for me and was enough to keep me going.
+In those days of endless struggle, he never let me stop dreaming and neither did he stop.
+His optimism was a great source of motivation for me and was enough to keep me going.

-I knew I had someone who believed in me, no matter how weird my dreams, my ambitions seemed.
+I knew I had someone who believed in me, no matter how unrealistic my dreams and my ambitions seemed.

-Lady luck had decided to hit me down.
+Luck was not on my side.
 I was hospitalized.
-I stayed in ICU for about 5 days & every time I opened my eyes everything was a blur except for the familiar silhouette that stood there beside my bed constantly, waiting Hogwarts for me to wake up.
+I stayed in ICU for about 5 days, and every time I opened my eyes, everything was a blur except for the familiar silhouette that stood there beside my bed constantly, waiting for me to wake up.

-He has been like a BROTHER, my support, Susanta had shown me what it was like when a human decided to be caring & affectionate.
+He has been my BROTHER, my support.
+Susanta has shown me what it is like when a human being decides to be caring and affectionate.